College Approved Driver

 - Leaks (coolant or oil on the ground under vehicle)

-- All vans and service vehicles must be equipped with a back-up warning device that sounds automatically whenever the vehicle is put into reverse.
+- All required vehicles must be equipped with a back-up warning device that sounds automatically whenever the vehicle is put into reverse.

 - The glove compartment of each College vehicle shall contain, at all times, the vehicle's registration, accident investigation form, an insurance identification card, a maintenance log for documenting prescribed service/maintenance, and the quarterly safety inspection record.